 LLM/MSc Corporate Law and Computing

-If you would like to register an interest in this programme, please leave your contact details with Project Co- ordinator Marcella McCann, firstname.lastname@example.org and she will forward information and application details when the programme is formally validated in the Spring.
+If you would like information or to speak to someone about the programme, please leave your contact details with Project Co- ordinator Marcella McCann, firstname.lastname@example.org

 Short Course – Legal Technology and Innovation